Skip to main content

 Qtip: This has to be a Yes / No question.
 You can change the wording of the question, but not the answers.

-The purpose of a dual choice question is to make the conjoint a dual choice (also called two-stage) conjoint instead of a choice-based one.
+The purpose of a dual choice question is to make the conjoint a dual choice (also called 2-stage) conjoint instead of a choice-based one.
 Dual choice conjoints are similar in structure to choice-based conjoints, but with the goal of getting a more realistic estimate of a respondent’s preference for a given package.
 When choosing between packages, respondents will make trade-offs where they have to, but packages they’re not willing to purchase cannot be realistically described as their top preference.

 Simulator